SharonIvy/javascript-quiz/README.md

        Output expected; 50%

   IV.
-Behaviour; When the user submits his/her answers, the quiz hides and then display the score.
+When the user submits his/her answers, the quiz hides and then display the score.

 ## PROJECT SETUP REQUIREMENTS:
   * Fork this repository.